doliG/messages-status-assignment/README.md

 ### Styling

-We use tailwind - a css based framework, to style our component.
+We use tailwind - a css based framework, to style our components.
 It's very easy to use, and feel like a breeze once you are familiar with their class syntax.

 More information: https://tailwindcss.com/

-### CI/CD
+### CI CD

 To implement, you can do it if you want.
 Goal: on commit/merge test, on merge master deploy.